Killswitch Engage: The End of Heartache (2004–2006)

 The End of Heartache was released on May 11, 2004, and was the band’s first commercial success with it peaking at number 21 on the Billboard 200 with 38,000 sales in its first week, and it also peaked at number 39 on the Australian Albums Chart.
 The album went on to sell more than 500,000 copies in the U.S and was certified gold on December 7, 2007.
 The album received mostly positive reviews, with Jon Caramanica of Rolling Stone calling the album a "stunning collection, retaining much of their signature musical brutality".
 Eduardo Rivadavia of AllMusic commented "riffs upon riffs are piled sky-high into each number that follows, it's the unpredictable rhythmic shifts used to build and then relieve internal pressure that fuel the Killswitch Engage power source".
 Killswitch Engage won top honors for best album at the 2004 Metal Hammer Golden Gods Awards.

 "The End of Heartache" became the main single for the movie Resident Evil: Apocalypse, and in 2005 the song was nominated for Best Metal Performance for the 47th Grammy Awards.
 In late 2004, The End of Heartache was re-released as a special edition album, with a second disc featuring various live performances, a Japanese bonus track, and a re-recorded version of "Irreversal".
 The band also took part in the Jägermeister Tour alongside Slayer.
 In early 2005, Killswitch Engage took part in the inaugural Taste of chaos tour alongside My Chemical Romance and The Used.
 During the summer of that same year, the band returned for Ozzfest, and on November 1, 2005, Alive or Just Breathing was re-released as part of Roadrunner Records' 25th anniversary.
 On November 22, 2005, the live DVD (Set This) World Ablaze was released, which contained a live concert at the Palladium in Worcester, Massachusetts, an hour-long documentary, and all the band's music videos.
 The DVD was certified gold in the US on April 8, 2006.
 The End of Heartache is often credited with boosting Killswitch Engage in popularity and establishing them as a household name.
 Jesse Leach has spotlighted The End of Heartache as the turning point for the band’s global impact.
-Adam Dutkiewicz later commented on this period in a 2019 interview, stating “We grew as musicians and band members, and having Howard was such an amazing thing because his pipes are amazing.
+In a 2019 interview, Dutkiewicz stated, “We grew as musicians and band members, and having Howard was such an amazing thing because his pipes are amazing.
 It was a whole new world that opened up so many possibilities and potentials, so I think we did step it up.
-It was a good time for us.”
+It was a good time for us."
+On December 15, 2005, Jesse Leach reunited with the band to sing "My Last Serenade" alongside Howard Jones at the Roadrunner United concert at the Nokia Theater in New York City.